 HFN has been carrying out the NCD project, which is a community-level intervention with two arms: comprehensive, multidimensional, and longitudinal clinical care, and a community-based prospective epidemiological study in a few communities in Ghorahi Sub-Metropolitan City of Dang.
 The primary goal of this initiative is to reduce the morbidity, mortality, and disability associated with Non communicable disease caused by avoidable and treatable disorders.
 People with prehypertension, elevated glucose levels but no diabetes, excessive alcohol consumption, a family history of premature coronary artery disease, obesity, etc. are followed up every one year.
 Our project includes continuity of care for people with established NCD, training, educational activities, research and a comprehensive community surveillance program.

-22 NCD camps has been done
+40 NCD Initial camps has been done.

-1419 people served were screened for NCD
+2069 people were screened and enrolled for NCD.

-352 has been followed up
+835 people has been followed up within two weeks.